Baqend/guide/src/topics/hosting/index.md

 such as **www.**yourdomain.com.
 In addition you should ensure that no other DNS-entry is set for the used domain.

 2. Log into your Baqend dashboard and open your app settings.
-   In the Hosting section simply add your custom domain `www.yourdomain.com` and click the save button.
+   In the Hosting section, simply add your custom domain `www.yourdomain.com` and click the save button.
    Your domain will now be registered at the CDN.
 Instead of `<appName>.app.baqend.com` you can now use `www.yourdomain.com`.

-3. You can optionally configure a different **Domain root folder** then `www`.
+3. Optionally, you can define a custom **Domain root folder** (default: `www`).
-   This allows you to host multiple Pages on the same Baqend App.
+   This allows you to host multiple pages on the same Baqend app.
-   Just specify a different file root folder and its content will served by your custom domain.
+   Just specify a different file root folder and its content will be served by your custom domain.

 Consult your DNS provider's instructions to configure the CNAME record for your domain name.
 The steps to add a CNAME record will vary for each registrar's control panel interface.